-Based on the guidance items as mentioned in (i) above, quarantine stations will instruct importers to pre-confirm whether foods to be imported not contain any of the pharmaceutical ingredients regulated under the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics (the Act No. 145 of 1960) by referring to materials or information obtained from producers.
+Based on the guidance mentioned in (i) above, quarantine stations instruct importers to confirm in advance whether foods to be imported do not contain any of the pharmaceutical ingredients regulated under the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics (the Act No. 145 of 1960) by obtaining necessary information from producers.
 When it is confirmed that the products do not contain any pharmaceutical ingredients, importers are instructed to check their safety as foods for human consumption.

-Quarantine stations will promote pre-import guidance and try to prevent import of foods violating the Act by dispatching their staff members to international exhibitions held by their associated organizations for consultations, and improving the system to implement pre-import guidance by cooperating with such organizations.
+Quarantine stations promote pre-import guidance to prevent import of foods violating the Act by dispatching their staff members to international exhibitions held by their associated organizations for consultations and improving the system to implement pre-import guidance by cooperating with such organizations.

-Quarantine stations will encourage importers, through their websites and/or seminars, to consult with import food counselors of quarantine stations before they import foods for the first time or foods falling under the same category as those that have violated the Act or caused any hygiene problem in the past, and thereby will further promote the pre-import guidance.
+Regarding foods imported for the first time or foods that fall under the same category as those violated the Act or caused any hygiene problem in the past, quarantine stations encourage importers to consult with quarantine stations in advance.
+The websites and/or seminars are used to further promote the pre-import guidance.

-When the results of voluntary inspections have been verified in the course of the pre-import guidance, those results will be utilized when quarantine stations check imported foods with import notification documents from the standpoint of promoting voluntary inspection before importation.
+When the results of voluntary inspections are presented in the pre-import guidance, those testing results will be utilized when quarantine stations check the import notification documents to promote voluntary inspection before importation.

-The results of pre-import guidance will be shared among quarantine stations to promote effective monitoring and guidance.
+The results of pre-import guidance are shared among quarantine stations to promote effective monitoring and guidance.

-(iii) When a violation is identified through pre-import guidance
+(iii) When a violation is identified at the pre-import guidance

-When it is found that a food being imported does not comply with the Act through a preimport safety check by the importer, the relevant quarantine station will instruct the importer to take appropriate measures to make the food comply with the Act and also direct the importer to postpone the importation of it until the violating state has been rectified.
+If, as a result of the safety check in advance at a pre-import guidance by an importer, the food being imported is found that it does not comply with the Act, the relevant quarantine station instructs the importer not to import unless appropriate measures to make the food comply with the Act are taken and the situation is rectified.

-Even if the food is proved, through document check, etc., to be in compliance with the Act as a result of the rectification, the quarantine station will, when necessary, instruct the importer to carry out a testing to verify that the food is actually meeting the standards.
+Even when the food is proved, through document check, etc., to be in compliance with the Act as a result of the rectification, the quarantine station, when necessary, instructs the importer to carry out a testing to verify that the food actually meets the standards.